 By dividing support up between all of us and training each other, we can let Peyton get back to doing the job he was hired to do, avoid hiring a dedicated support team to manage the not-so-overwhelming volume of tickets and all learn to use the product better.

 Even larger SaaS companies with dedicated support can benefit from this structure, but it’s especially useful for startups which don’t get enough tickets to call for hiring a specialist.

-Develop a support procedure document that works for you
+Develop a customer support process document that works for your team